dfinity/portal/docs/developer-docs/backend/choosing-language.md

 * Motoko is much easier to learn and ergonomic to use for application developers.
 It has syntax and rules familiar to developers with a background in the application layer (JavaScript, Ruby, Python, Solidity, etc...).
 Motoko is good for getting sample, demo, or smaller contracts shipped quickly, but its library ecosystem is still early so can prove challenging for larger projects.

-* Rust is a good place for those who already know Rust, come from a systems engingeering background (C, C++), or are starting larger or more complex prokjects where having a baked library ecosystem is helpful or important.
+* Rust is a good place for those who already know Rust, come from a systems engingeering background (C, C++), or are starting larger or more complex projects where having a baked library ecosystem is helpful or important.

 For a more in-depth comparison, read on.